 10 money saving tips for students

 Stationery?
 Check.
 Freshers' Week plans?
 Check.
-A grasp of sensible spending and how to cut costs? ...
-Ok, maybe not so much.
+But what about your energy bills?
 Keep reading to find out 10 things you can do to stretch your student loan as soon as you move in to your new student home.

 If you're about to start your second year at university and you're renting a student house or flat for the first time, you may understandably feel a little daunted by the prospect of handling bills.

 As gas and electricity can take up a big chunk of your total spend on bills, we've pulled together our ten top tips to help you cut down on energy costs, stretch your budget, and free up some cash to spend on much more interesting things.

 You'll probably be bringing lots of tech to your new home, such as a laptop and TV.
 Any housemates will likely do the same - so that's a lot of tech under one roof!
 While these devices need power, they don't need to be permanently switched on at the plug when you're not using them or if they're already fully charged.

 According to The Energy Saving Trust, you could save up to £30 a year just by turning appliances off at the plug.
 And savings could be even bigger in large student households with more gadgets.

 2. Get a smart meter to encourage better energy habits

 Smart meters come with an in-home display which shows how much energy is being used in near real time.
 You can see what you're spending in pounds and pence, which may encourage everyone you live with to make small, sensible changes to how they use energy.

 These small steps could save customers over £50, or £100+ in households with medium to high energy consumption, according to Delta Energy Environment Trust.